Gaudi (musician): London (1995–present)

 In 2016, Gaudi collaborated with Youth on the EP 2063: A Dub Odyssey, which they followed with the full-length Astronaut Alchemists in 2018.
 In 2017, he released Magnetic, and in 2018, he contributed music to the Orb's album No Sounds Are Out of Bounds and collaborated with Deep Forest on Epic Circuits.
 The same year, Gaudi performed several shows as part of a supergroup led by Scott Page of Pink Floyd, with members of Jane's Addiction, Fishbone, Kid Rock, and others, performing Pink Floyd reinterpretations and original compositions.

 In 2019, Gaudi contributed songwriting and keyboards to Lee "Scratch" Perry's albums Rainford and Heavy Rain.
 He also released the collaborative album Mad Professor Meets Gaudi, and as part of the duo Lab Dub with Hardage, he issued a series of EPs under the title Ennio Morricone in Dub.
 In 2020, he contributed to the Orb's album Abolition of the Royal Familia as well as its dub version, Abolition in Dub.
 That year, he released the record 100 Years of Theremin (The Dub Chapter), featuring Mad Professor, Adrian Sherwood, Scientist, Dennis Bovell, and Prince Fatty.
 In 2021, he issued Future Relic together with Grouch and remixed Big Audio Dynamite's 1986 track "E=MC2" for the compilation album Late Night Tales Presents Version Excursion.

 In 2022, Gaudi appeared on Horace Andy's albums Midnight Rocker and Midnight Scorchers; released the compilation Sub Signals Vol.2; issued his second collaborative album with Youth, titled Stratosphere; and finally, he released published Havana Meets Kingston in Dub, a collaborative album with Australian musician Mista Savona, featuring Cornel Campbell, Prince Alla, Leroy Sibbles, Lutan Fyah, and Ernest Ranglin, among others.
 In 2023, he produced and co-wrote Outta Sync, the debut album by Don Letts.
 In 2024, he contributed to the Orb's Prism and to Creation Rebel's Hostile Environment.
 He also formed the Gaudi Kosmisches Trio with bassist Colin Edwin (Porcupine Tree) and guitarist Pippo De Palma, releasing Torpedo Forward, an album that blended krautrock and dub influences.
 He also issued the single "Mind the Gap" with Alex Paterson, under the moniker Marree Men.

-In 2025, Gaudi released Theremin Tribute to the Smiths and launched the collaborative project Phonolab with Eraldo Bernocchi.
+In 2025, Gaudi released Theremin Homage to the Smiths and launched the collaborative project Phonolab with Eraldo Bernocchi.
 Their debut album, Disturbia, featured guest appearances by Gerald Casale, Mark Stewart, Bill Laswell, and Flowdan, among others.
+In August, he collaborated with Italian DJ Daniele Baldelli on the EP The Bright Side of the Moog.
+The same year, Phonolab issued Ganja Provides the Answer (Gaudi Remix), featuring Flowdan.
+In August 2025, Gaudi collaborated with Italian DJ Daniele Baldelli on the EP The Bright Side of the Moog, a joint release blending cosmic disco, dub, and Afro-electronic influences.